shawnbrown/datatest/docs/intro/validating-pandas.rst

                 'IV': ('qux', 'y'),
             }

-            dt.validate(df, requirement)
+            df.validate(requirement)

-        In this example, we've specified an index and therefore ``df`` is treated as a mapping.
+        In this example, we've specified an index and therefore ``df`` is handled as a mapping.

-The distinction between implicit and explicit indexing is also apparent in error reporting:
+The distinction between implicit and explicit indexing is also apparent in error reporting.
+Compare the examples on each of the tabs below:

 .. tabs::